 A groundwater divide, located west and parallel to the topographic divide, cuts diagonally through Waushara County.
 It extends from Marquette County, through the towns of Hancock and Coloma, the Village of Hancock, and east of the Village of Plainfield to the Portage County line.
-14 East of this divide, groundwater moves southeasterly toward the Wolf and Fox Rivers.
+East of this divide, groundwater moves southeasterly toward the Wolf and Fox Rivers.
 West of this divide groundwater moves westerly toward the Wisconsin River.

-According to the well water information obtained from the Central Wisconsin Groundwater Center in Stevens Point, some private wells located in this area contain nitrate levels that are higher than the EPA Safe Drinking Water Act standards of 10 mg/L. These standards apply to municipal water sources only, but are strongly suggested thresholds for private systems.
+According to the well water information obtained from the Central Wisconsin Groundwater Center in Stevens Point, some private wells located in Waushara County contain nitrate levels that are higher than the EPA Safe Drinking Water Act standards of 10 mg/L. These standards apply to municipal water sources only, but are strongly suggested thresholds for private systems.
 Nitrates originate in both agricultural and residential fertilizers, human sewage, and farm animal waste.
-Excessive levels of nitrates in drinking water have caused serious illness or death in infants under six months of age.
+Excessive levels of nitrates in drinking water have caused serious illness or death in infants less than six months of age.
 Pregnant women are also advised not to drink water in which nitrate levels exceed the EPA standards.
 Due to sandy soils within the County, there is potential for groundwater contamination in the shallower aquifers.
 However, this potential is greatly reduced in the deeper aquifers.
-Table 5-13 lists the results of water sample tests conducted between 1990 and 2001.
-For conversion purposes, 1 part per million (ppm) is the same concentration as 1 mg/L. Three wells within the Town of Richford exceeded the 10 ppm threshold level for nitrate.
-According to Waushara County, the majority of homes within the Town of Richford are served by private wells.
+Table 5-12 lists the results of water sample tests conducted between 1990 and 2001.
+For conversion purposes, 1 part per million (ppm) is the same concentration as 1 mg/L. Ninety-six wells within Waushara County exceeded the 10 ppm threshold level for nitrate.
+The majority of homes within Waushara County are served by private wells.